Lambesc: Monuments and buildings

-The Wind Mill Provençal (Moulin à vent Provençal) in the neighborhood Bertoire
+The Wind Mill Provençal (Moulin à vent Provençal) in the neighbourhood Bertoire

 The tower mill of Bertoire (13410 – Lambesc) was built of local stone (between 1795 et 1810), with a vaulted ground floor to support the first floor and two rotating and recumbent wheels.
 It is located near the sports park, opposite the "Calypso" shopping centre.

 The "Conservation patrimoine de Lambesc" (CPL) Association was founded in October 2009, whose first project is to add sails to the mill and then to grind wheat; the tower will then become a windmill.